Get answers to common questions about our Super Tug dog toys.

 How do I put the Super Tug together?

-Please watch the assembly video on our instructions page.
+Please see the assembly photos on our instructions page.

 Can my dog get hurt playing with the Super Tug?